lohr1/NOC2/README.md

 The project report may be found in the file: 'NOC_Report.pdf'

 The grade given for this project was a 1.3.
-Due to examination regulations, this grade is not visible on the official transcript, and only appears as a passing grade ("BE" for Bestanden).
+Due to examination regulations, this grade only appears on my transcript as a passing grade ("BE" for Bestanden).